Mino Raiola: Agency career

-After falling out with Rob Jansen, who had founded Sports Promotions and had been Raiola's boss, he decided to leave the company and start his own business.
-In 1995, the European Court of Justice's Bosman ruling allowed out-of-contract players to move throughout the European Union without transfer fees; coupled with an increase in television money in the sport, this made transfers and player contracts more important in club football, and therefore meant agents were more necessary to players than ever.
+After falling out with Rob Jansen, who founded Sports Promotions and had been his boss, Raiola decided to leave the company and start his own business.
+In 1995, the European Court of Justice's Bosman ruling allowed out-of-contract players to move throughout the European Union without transfer fees; coupled with an increase in television money in the sport, transfers and player contracts became more important in club football, and agents became more necessary to players than ever.
 His first major independent transfer was Pavel Nedvěd's signing from Sparta Prague for Lazio following his impressive performance at UEFA Euro 1996.
-Lazio's manager at the time was Zeman, and was the player he had requested from Raiola years earlier.
-Raiola sold the template of Nedved, an "extremist" who "can train harder than you can imagine", to several players throughout his career.
-Raiola instigated Nedved's transfer to Juventus in 2001, where he would win the Ballon d'Or in 2003, and resulting in a commission of six billion lira.
-He later guided several of Zlatan Ibrahimović's transfers that led him to being cumulatively the second-most expensive footballer in history by 2016.

-In 2008, he was involved in two disciplinary hearings instigated by the Federazione Italiana Giuoco Calcio (FIGC) for transfer irregularities as part of a wider investigation of professional football by Italian authorities.
+Lazio's manager at the time was Zdeněk Zeman, and Nedvěd fit the description he had given Raiola years earlier.
+Raiola held several of his clients to the standard set by Nedvěd, an "extremist" who could "train harder than you can imagine".
+Raiola instigated Nedvěd's transfer to Juventus in 2001 and received a commission of six billion lira.
+With Juventus, Nedvěd won the Ballon d'Or in 2003 Raiola later guided several of Zlatan Ibrahimović's transfers that led him to being cumulatively the second-most expensive footballer in history by 2016.
+In 2008, Raiola was involved in two disciplinary hearings instigated by the Federazione Italiana Giuoco Calcio (FIGC) for transfer irregularities as part of a wider investigation of professional football by Italian authorities.

-In August 2016, after closing the world record transfer of Paul Pogba to Manchester United, Raiola made a reported €25 million from Pogba's €105 million transfer; subsequently, he bought the former Miami home of gangster Al Capone, for €9 million.
+In August 2016, after closing the world record transfer of Paul Pogba to Manchester United, Raiola made a reported €25 million from Pogba's €105 million transfer; he subsequently bought the former Miami home of gangster Al Capone for €9 million.
 On 8 May 2019, the Italian Football Federation banned Raiola from acting as an agent representative for three months for undisclosed reasons, while his cousin Vincenzo Raiola was banned for two months.
 On 10 May, the bans were extended worldwide after the FIFA Disciplinary Committee absorbed the Italian federation's decisions.
-On 13 June, after Raiola and his cousin appealed the original ban to the Federal Court of Appeal in Italy, they won, resulting in a revoking of the three-month ban.
+On 13 June, after Raiola and his cousin appealed the original ban to the Federal Court of Appeal in Italy, they won, resulting in a revocation of the three-month ban.